 Unlike most news launches on iPad, the response so far from its readers has been overwhelmingly positive.
 This does not come as a surprise: while many like our surface design—which makes us happy, of course—the main reason why people love our iPad design for ZEIT ONLINE is that it’s optimized to run on the killer content app No. 1: the browser.
 What is somewhat astonishing is that, so far, only a very few newspapers have taken the time to optimize their websites.

-Of course, we all know why news organizations focused on the App Store instead of the browser: print publishers got excited about apps because they finally opened a door to charge for content.
+News organizations focused on the App Store instead of the browser; publishers got excited about apps because they finally opened a door to charge for content.
 Experimenting with new technology and finding ways to monetize content is without a doubt crucial for any news organization.
-Many news organizations have been successful selling their product in the App Store. iA has designed two iPad news apps (currently in production), and we have even created our own writing app — and it’s selling like blueberry pancakes, which is awesome.
+Many news organizations have been successful selling their product in the App Store. iA has designed two iPad news apps (currently in production), and we have even created our own writing app—and it’s selling like blueberry pancakes, which is awesome.